Dane404/PlayCruzer/CheckList.md

 # Static Part
 * Gather all Informations about the different gameshops - done
 * Create a Comparisson table for the game shops - in progress
+* Implement Bootstrap - done
-* Implement Bootstrap - in progress
+* Change Colors of the Website - in progress
 * Check every information about grammar errors - in progress
 * Add more information if needed - not started